Yandex Cloud

 An email trigger requires a service account to call its function.

-For more information about creating an email trigger, see Creating an email trigger that invokes a Cloud Functions function.
+For more information about creating an email trigger, see Creating an email trigger that invokes Cloud Functions.

 Batching settings allow you to send multiple messages to a function at the same time.
-They set a top limit on the size of a message group and its accumulation time.
-For example, if the size of a message group is 3, the function can receive groups that contain from 1 to 3 messages.
+They set a top limit on the message batch size and accumulation time.
+For example, if the message batch size is 3, the function can receive batches of one to three messages.

 Roles required for email trigger to run properlyRoles required for email trigger to run properly